 A few months ago, my business partner Sean (who also happens to be my husband) and I went to a meeting with a potential new client.
-Sean had been the point of contact prior to the meeting.
+Sean had been the point of contact before the meeting.
 We showed up and the guy behind the desk never once directly spoke to me.
 He would cut me off as I spoke and essentially ask my partner to finish the sentence I was in the middle of.
 My husband said later that he wouldn't have been surprised if the guy had asked me to get him some coffee.
-We actually joked that we wondered if the guy even realized I was the CEO of the company.
-(In case you're wondering, we declined taking him on as a client.)
+We joked that we wondered if the guy even realized I was the CEO of the company.
+(In case you're wondering, we declined to take him on as a client.)

 I'm sure women have gone to interview with “that guy” and experienced hiring bias.
 But would you really want to work for “that guy”?
-Would you really say yes to a job working for someone who thought you were beneath them for ANY reason?
+Would you say yes to a job working for someone who thought you were beneath them for ANY reason?
 Regardless of your gender?
-If you are willing to take that treatment or accept that opinion of your self worth, then I submit to you that the reason you don't get the jobs you want or the raises you want or get the “chances” you want are because you don't believe in YOURSELF enough to demand them – and make bold moves if you're not receiving them.
+If you are willing to take that treatment or accept that opinion of your self-worth, then I submit to you that the reason you don't get the jobs you want or the raises you want or get the “chances” you want are because you don't believe in YOURSELF enough to demand them – and make bold moves if you're not receiving them.

 Ultimately, you have the choice as to whether or not you LET being a woman be an excuse as to why you're not where you want to be career-wise.